Background of Wisconsin Cancer Reporting System

 SEER resources and references used for the Cancer Module are documented in the module's technical notes and other supporting background information.

-WISH cancer incidence query pages include counts, crude and age-adjusted incidence rates for invasive cancers (excluding in situ cases except for in situ cancer of the bladder).
-Carcinoma in situ (pre-invasive stage) of the breast is included only in the Female Breast Cancer by Stage query.
+WISH cancer incidence module query pages include counts, crude and age-adjusted incidence rates for invasive cancers (excluding in situ cases except for in situ cancer of the bladder).
+Carcinoma in situ (pre-invasive stage) of the breast is included only in the Female Breast Cancer Incidence by Stage Module.
 Non-melanoma skin cancers, cases reported with unknown or "other" sex, and cases with unknown age are omitted.

-The cancer incidence module consists of three separate query pages.
-The first query page provides state, regional and county incidence data on counts, crude rates and age-adjusted rates for the major invasive cancer sites.
-The second query page provides data for invasive stage of disease at diagnosis by site, including local, regional, distant, and unknown stages.
-The third query page presents in situ and invasive stage of disease at diagnosis for female breast cancer.
-See Definitions.
+The cancer incidence modules consist of three separate query pages.
+The first module query page provides state, regional and county incidence data on counts, crude rates and age-adjusted rates for the major invasive cancer sites.
+The second module query page provides data for invasive stage of disease at diagnosis by site, including local, regional, distant, and unknown stages for the regional and state queries; local and late stages (regional and distant stages combined) are provided for county queries.
+Unknown stage is not shown for county queries because the number is usually small, below the threshold for suppression (less than 6).
+The third module query page presents in situ and invasive stage of disease at diagnosis for female breast cancer by in situ, local, regional, distant and unknown stages for state and regional queries, and in situ, local and late (regional and distant) for county queries.
+Unknown stage is not shown for county-level queries because the number is small and usually below the threshold for suppression, less than 6.

 To design your query, first select a measure (either number of cancer cases, crude rate, or age-adjusted rate).
 You can narrow your focus to a particular year or years and a geographic area.
 You can also choose to focus on certain demographic variables, such sex, race, or ethnicity groups.
 Finally, choose row and column variables for your table.